 The beam mesh is made out of a series of one dimensional lines that may be connected.
 The end points of these lines are called joints.
-SolidWorks Simulation automatically detects the joint positions, however some joints can be very close and it could be desirable to merge them (or un-merge) them.
+SolidWorks Simulation automatically detects the joint positions, Torsional Rigidity (-FEA <As Machined>-) S Spint group Connections Fictures External Londs Mesh however some joints can be very close and it could be desirable to merge them (or un-merge) them.
 In this case, the joint locations can be modified manually using the Joint Group.
 We will practice this in this lesson.